ac-freeman/adder-codec-rs/README.md

 - **aedat-rs**: a fast AEDAT 4 Rust reader. [[source](https://github.com/ac-freeman/aedat-rs)] [![Crates.io](https://img.shields.io/crates/v/aedat)](https://crates.io/crates/aedat)

 ## More information
-Read the [wiki](https://github.com/ac-freeman/adder-codec-rs/wiki/) for background on ADΔER, how to use it, and what tools are included.
+Read [this paper](https://arxiv.org/abs/2401.17151) and the [wiki](https://github.com/ac-freeman/adder-codec-rs/wiki/) for background on ADΔER, how to use it, and what tools are included.

+## Contributing

+Several [open issues](https://github.com/ac-freeman/adder-codec-rs/issues) would greatly benefit from additional help!
+I've marked some as "good first issues" for new contributors.
+If you have any questions, please ask them on the issues page so others with similar questions can refer to our discussions.
+I will try to elucidate any confusing code or concepts with better documentation.

 ## Cite this work